Tax (Income / Council Tax)

 2b) Council verification of student status (Other Councils)

 If you live outside of these postcode address areas (Non-Guildford County Council area) you WILL need to register and claim exemption with your local council AND request a council tax exemption letter as evidence of your student status.
-You can get a proof of student status letter by visiting the Student Services Centre or produce an e-copy through self service online.
+You can get a council tax exemption letter from the University by visiting the Student Services Centre or produce an e-copy through self service online.